ausarion/A03/README.md

  decide which changes to incorporate in the final merge, usually on different lines or files which makes merging easy for computer understand.
  Fetch- just "downloads" the changes from the remote to your local repository.
  Remote- A remote in Git is a common repository that all team members use to exchange their changes.
-In most cases, such a remote repository is stored on a code hosting service like GitHub or on an internal server.
+In most cases,such a remote repository is stored on a code hosting service like GitHub or on an internal server.
 In contrast the local repository, a remote does not show the file tree of project current state.